bikash-dora/scrap-example/blogpost.md

 ## Application architecture

+The application is designed to be hosted entirely on AWS.
+Lambdas are used to implement the business logic (fetching, processing and filtering the advertisements), and serving the processed data through a HTTP endpoint using API Gateway.
+DynamoDB is used to store the data.
+A public S3 bucket is used to host the frontend.

 The architecture of the application is on the picture below.

 ![architecture](https://www.lucidchart.com/publicSegments/view/c4a63dab-e6d6-4116-9e82-8b7be1a7c9e0/image.png)

 The architecture consists of the following functions:

 - `scraper` - scrapes the advertisements from three different sites for advertising.
 It extracts the data from the ads, formats the data and puts the data into `ScrapedAdverts` DynamoDB table.
 This is a scheduled lambda which is executed 3 time per day.
 - `aggregator` - reads the data from `ScrapedAdverts` table and processes them.
 Checks if the given advertisement exists in `FilteredAdverts` table by performing a similarity check.
 If the advertisement exists, it is going to be updated.
 If it does not exists, the data is going to be inserted.
 This lambda is also scheduled and runs several times per day.
 It processes only a chunk of data from `ScrapedAdverts` (the amount of data which is returned in one scan by DynamoDB)
 - `adverts_controller` - acts as request handler for the API Gateway.
-It is mapped to `GET adverts/get?page=` call.
+It is mapped to `GET /adverts/get?page=` call.
 - `db_cleaner` - is executed once per day and cleans the `ScrapedAdverts` table.
 It deletes the entires which are older than 15 days.

-The frontend looks like this:
+The frontend is a static web site (HTML and JS), which fetches the data from `GET /adverts/get?page=` endpoint ad visualizes it.
+That is shown on the screenshot below.

 ![screenshot](images/website-screenshot.png)